briancsavage-shift/SentimentClassifier/README.md

 To use: vary grid parameters to graphing function to maximize accuracy on testing set

-Output: graphs with accuracy performance of each parameter variation
+Output: PipelineOptimization.pdf, graphs with accuracy performance of each parameter variation